 The Ecology Lab showcases South Carolina habitats with their native animals, which include a Mountain Trout Stream, a Beaver/Turtle Pond, a Cypress Swamp (with an alligator), and a Salt Marsh.
 Guests can also check out a live honeybee hive at work.

-Harrison Hall of Natural Science is only open to the public during special events, including most First Fridays and Third Thursdays events during Afternoon Explorations.
+Harrison Hall of Natural Science is only open to the public during special events such as Summer Adventure and including most First Fridays and Third Thursdays events during Afternoon Explorations.

 Be mindful of the ropes, as RMSC does not allow climbing on the majority of the exhibited dinosaurs.
-There is, however, a special play area called Wildwood to explore and a treehouse to climb to view the dinos in all their glory!
+There is a big slide and play area that was designed to look like dinosaur bones coming out of the ground that kids can play on.

 The Dinosaur Adventure Trail is open to the public during special events, Afternoon Explorations, and Summer Adventure.